-Between October 2017 and August 2018, with Alta Mane support, Save the Children, in partnership with the Ministry of Education of Una-Sana Canton, has identified 3 primary schools of the Canton (Prekounje and Harmani I in Bihać, and Cazin 2 in Cazin) to implement and integrate the HEART Program in the every day school activities.
-At the same time, two HEART Basic Training were organized for 48 new teachers and pedagogues (6 males, 42 females), a 4-day training allowing them to gain experience in implementing the methodology designed by Save the Children and try all the artistic activities in the three identified schools thus reaching 829 children (aged 6-18).
-All the participants received the HEART KIT, a technical package containing materials for the implementation of the artistic workshops in their every day work with children (music, painting, drawing and acting).
-In parallel, two primary schools of Bihać, Prekounje and Harmani 2, were selected to become HEART Friendly Schools and equipped with necessary furniture and materials to become model schools and, on their turn, to provide replication trainings to disseminate the HEART methodology across the country.
-On the institutional side, the Ministry of Education of Una-Sana Canton showed commitment to the project by signing a Memorandum of Understanding with Save the Children North West Balkans.
-This agreement aims to monitor and improve the implementation of HEART program, to disseminate it in all the schools of the canton, and contribute to its sustainability on the long-term.
+Between October 2017 and February 2019, with Alta Mane support, Save the Children, in partnership with the Ministry of Education of Una-Sana Canton, has selected two primary schools of the Canton (Prekounje Primary School and Harmani II Primary School in Bihać) to become HEART Friendly Schools.
+Both schools have been equipped with necessary furniture and materials to become model schools and, on their turn, to provide peer-to peer monitoring activities to all teachers willing to implement and integrate the HEART Programme in the everyday school activities.
+At the same time, three HEART Basic Training were organized for 71 new teachers and pedagogues, a 4-day training allowing them to gain experience in implementing the methodology designed by Save the Children and try all the artistic activities in 18 identified schools thus reaching 1’558 children (aged 6-15); and 48 teachers, previously trained during the Phase II, took part to two Follow-up trainings.
+All the participants received the HEART KIT, a technical package containing materials for the implementation of the artistic workshops in their everyday work with children (music, painting, drawing and acting).
+On the institutional side, the Ministry of Education of Una-Sana Canton showed commitment to the project by signing, on May 14, 2018, a Memorandum of Understanding with Save the Children North West Balkans.
+This agreement aims to monitor and improve the implementation of HEART program, to disseminate it in all the schools of the Canton and contribute to its sustainability on the long-term.

-Save the Children Italy was founded at the end of 1998 and started operations in 1999.
-The ONG is recognized by the Italian Ministry of Foreign Affairs.
-It runs health, emergency response, education and child protection programs for children in 122 countries, both in Italy and in developing countries.
-It is present in Bosnia and Herzegovina since 1996 where it manages different education and child protection programs in favor of the most vulnerable and needy children, and in partnership with the Ministry of Education and the Pedagogical Institute works to guarantee an inclusive and quality school education across the country.
+Save the Children Italia Onlus: recognized by the Italian Ministry of Foreign Affairs, Save the Children Italia Onlus runs health, emergency response, education and child protection programs for children in 122 countries, both in Italy and in developing countries.
+It is present in Bosnia and Herzegovina since 1991 where it manages different education and child protection programs in favor of the most vulnerable and needy children, and in partnership with the Ministry of Education and the Pedagogical Institute works to guarantee an inclusive and quality school education across the country.

-Save the Children Schweiz has been active in Switzerland since 2006.
-Since 1919, the organization provides medical care, food aid, education and protection to children in 120 countries all over the world.
-In 2017, Save the Children Schweiz focuses its actions in three main regions : South-East Europe, Middle-East and West-Central Africa.
+Save the Children Schweiz: established in 2006, since its inception the organization provides medical care, food aid, education and protection to children in 120 countries all over the world.